Frequently Asked Questions

 Our complete list of handouts can be found on our Online Resources page.

 We are always looking for motivated, talented undergraduate and graduate students to work in our center.
 Undergraduates must have already completed ENGL 1020 (or the equivalent) with a B or better.
 We prefer that undergraduate students have prior tutoring experience or have been through a tutor training program.
-The English Department offers ENGL 2550 ("Introduction to Peer Tutoring in Writing: Theory and Methods"), an EXL course that provides students with the foundations of tutoring writing as well as experience working in the MTSU Writing Center.
+The English Department offers ENGL 3550 ("Introduction to Peer Tutoring in Writing: Theory and Methods"), that provides students with the foundations of tutoring writing as well as experience working in the MTSU Writing Center.
+Graduate tutors are encouraged to apply, regardless of program or assistantship status.
 To obtain an application, please contact Dr. James Hamby.